kubedb/docs/docs/guides/mariadb/volume-expansion/overview/index.md

 # MariaDB Volume Expansion

-This guide will give an overview on how KubeDB Enterprise operator expand the volume of `MariaDB`.
+This guide will give an overview on how KubeDB Ops Manager expand the volume of `MariaDB`.

 ## Before You Begin